English

 Spring and Autumn are ideal times to visit, offering pleasant weather and fewer crowds.
 However, Versailles is beautiful year-round, with each season offering unique experiences.

-What are the dining options at Versailles?
+What are the dining options at the Versailles estate?

 Ore by Alain Ducasse is a high-end restaurant serving French cuisine with a modern twist.
 It's located within the palace grounds and offers stunning views of the gardens.
 Le Petit Versailles is a bistro a short walk from the palace that offers traditional French cuisine at affordable prices.